Tryanks/ollama-assistant/README.md

 - [ ] **Docker Support**: Containerized deployment option
 - [ ] **Simple Web UI**: Basic web interface for testing and configuration

+## Knowledge

+> The code in this repository was (almost entirely) written by the JetBrains AI Assistant itself through its ollama integration.
+> Except for the initial phase of basic chat API translation.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.